 Once you have done all the research and are ready to start RV living, you need to get the best RV for your budget and needs.
-You can choose between motorhomes, fifth wheels and campers depending on your budget and what you are looking for.
+You can choose between motorhomes, fifth wheels, and campers depending on your budget and what you are looking for.
 Motorhomes offer the most luxury and are most similar to your home, but will also be more expensive.
-Campers and fifth wheels are cheaper and must be towed, which can be a positive when you consider that you also will have a car too.
+Campers and fifth wheels are cheaper and must be towed, which can be positive when you consider that you also will have a car too.

-Next you need to downsize your belongings.
-Whatever is not going with you either need to be sold or put in storage.
+Next, you need to downsize your belongings.
+Whatever is not going with you either needs to be sold or put in storage.
 Downsizing offers one great benefit in that you can remove stuff from your life that is not needed.
 You really focus on the things that matter most to you when forced to downsize and find that a lot of clutter can be removed from your life.
 This is almost as freeing as driving on the open road.
 If you plan on keeping your home, you can always store your belongings there, but whatever is not important should go for good.

 Living life in an RV

 You thought about it, you researched it, you are prepared and you have your RV.
 Now it is time to get to living.
 As exciting as it is to live on the road, there are still some responsibilities you need to remember a few things to take care of besides finding the right adventures.

 Manage your income: You may not have a mortgage and expensive bills each month, but you still have bills.
 You may also not be able to work on the road so you need to account for all finances coming and going There are numerous ways to earn money while living on the road, so you should look at these options to ensure you can continue to keep living your new dream lifestyle.
 See the article: Ways To Find Remote Jobs To Live Your RV Life Free